 Sometimes though, a question is best answered by a demonstration.
 We can't see the coronavirus that is wreaking all this havoc on our lives — it's too small to see.
 So, it feels a bit abstract, at least to my youngest child.
 These COVID-19-related activities can give you a more concrete approach to answering some of the questions your kids have and can help reassure them that their actions are having a positive net affect:

 - How Well Do You Wash Your Hands?: visually reinforcing the best way to wash hands to get rid of germs is highly effective across age groups.

-- Program Your Own COVID-19 Simulator with Scratch: kids, especially teens, may benefit from creating their own simulations in order to really understand why social distancing is so critical.
+- Program Your Own COVID-19 or Flu Simulator with Scratch: kids, especially teens, may benefit from creating their own simulations in order to really understand why social distancing is so critical.

 - How Do Viruses React To Soap?: modeling viruses and experimenting with those models illustrates that coronavirus can be killed on hands, clothes, and other surfaces.

 - Make Your Own Hand Sanitizer: making hand-sanitizer can be impowering as another way to "take action" against coronavirus.
 Just keep in mind that when possible, handwashing is better!